 Do you need a service outside those offered by government?
-The Financial Administration Manual (FAM) #4510 Contracts for Services outlines the policy and procedures for managing service contracts.
+The Financial Administration Manual (FAM) #4510 Contracts for Services outlines the policy and procedures for service contracts.
 The Financial Administration Manual (FAM) #4515 Procurement of Services outlines the specific policy and procedures for the procurement of services.
 This is to help ensure that you acquire the services you need in a manner that is fiscally accountable to the people of Saskatchewan and compliant with trade agreements.

 If you are looking to purchase Communication Services, these services must bee coordinated through Executive Council, Communication Services.
 See Executive Council's page on Communications and Print Service

 For service contracts where the cumulative value for the duration of the contract is estimated to be more than $75,000, ministries are required to work in consultation with Single Procurement Services (SB) to conduct a formal, open and competitive procurement process.
 Ministries are responsible to ensure that the various trade agreements are complied with for service contracts.
 The opportunity must be advertised on the provincial tender site, SaskTenders